Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Abstract

 \section{Abstract}

 We present a large-scale study of linguistic bias exhibited by ChatGPT covering ten dialects of English (Standard American English, Standard British English, and eight widely spoken non-``standard'' varieties from around the world).
 We prompted GPT-3.5 Turbo and GPT-4 with text by native speakers of each variety and analyzed the responses via detailed linguistic feature annotation and native speaker evaluation.
-We find that the models default to ``standard'' varieties of English; based on evaluation by native speakers, we also find that model responses to non-``standard'' varieties consistently exhibit a range of issues: lack of comprehension (10\% worse compared to ``standard'' varieties), stereotyping (16\% worse), demeaning content (22\% worse), and condescending responses (12\% worse).
+We find that the models default to ``standard'' varieties of English; based on evaluation by native speakers, we also find that model responses to non-``standard'' varieties consistently exhibit a range of issues: stereotyping (19\% worse than for ``standard'' varieties), demeaning content (25\% worse), lack of comprehension (9\% worse), and condescending responses (15\% worse).
 We also find that if these models are asked to imitate the writing style of prompts in non-``standard'' varieties, they produce text that exhibits lower comprehension of the input and is especially prone to stereotyping.
-GPT-4 improves on GPT-3.5 in terms of comprehension, warmth, and friendliness, but it also results in a marked increase in stereotyping (+17\%).
-The results suggest that GPT-3.5 Turbo and GPT-4 exhibit linguistic discrimination in ways that can exacerbate harms for speakers of non-``standard'' varieties.
+GPT-4 improves on GPT-3.5 in terms of comprehension, warmth, and friendliness, but also exhibits a marked increase in stereotyping (+18\%).
+The results indicate that GPT-3.5 Turbo and GPT-4 can perpetuate linguistic discrimination toward speakers of non-``standard'' varieties.